Subtotal | $0.00 |

 When portable vaporizers simply don’t cut it, desktop vaporizers offer bigger vapor production and more advanced features.
 The trade-off is that you can’t easily bring them with you; they’re designed to be plugged into the wall and stay put on a tabletop.
 Most desktop vaporizers feature precise temperature control and offer the power needed to produce some serious clouds.
 Again, make sure any vaporizer you use is compatible with THC flower before attempting to load it.

-You can even use THC flower as an ingredient to make your own edibles and other infused cannabis products at home.
-By following a recipe to create infused oil or butter, you can make your favorite foods even better.
-Start by decarboxylating your THC flower by baking it at a low temperature for a few hours.
-This serves to convert the acidic cannabinoids like THCA and CBDA into their active forms, THC and CBD; without decarboxylation, orally ingesting your THC flower won’t do much.
+To start, decarboxylate your THC flower by baking it at a low temperature for a few hours.
+This serves to convert the acidic cannabinoids THCA and CBDA into their active forms, THC and CBD – without decarboxylation, orally ingesting your THC flower won’t do much.
 Once it’s decarboxylated, follow whatever recipe you wish to create infused edibles and other cannabis products.

 Properly storing your THC flower can preserve its quality and extend its shelf life.
-Several environmental factors degrade cannabis, including ultraviolet (UV) light, oxygen, moisture, and heat.
+There are several environmental factors that degrade cannabis, including ultraviolet (UV) light, oxygen, moisture, and heat.
 To best protect your THC flower and prevent contamination, store it in an airtight container and place it in a cool, dry, dark place.
 Never leave ground THC flower in a grinder unless you intend to use it in short order, as it can get stale quite quickly.

-And when it comes time to order, you have options.
-If you know precisely what you want and just want to get in and out, place a pickup order online or select your THC flower through our self-checkout kiosks, where our entire menu is available at a tap and a swipe.
+When it comes time to order, you have options.
+If you know precisely what you’re looking for and just want to get in and out, place a pickup order online or select your THC flower through our self-checkout kiosks, where our entire menu is available at a tap and a swipe.

 If you’re looking for more information or personal recommendations, our expert budtenders will also be on hand to help you.
 Their extensive knowledge of our cannabis products and breadth of experience helping consumers like you ensure you’ll bring home a product you’ll love.